 - Unlikely to win favour with insurance companies.

 What are disc locks

 Disc locks are usually quick and easy to attach, can be stored in small places and won’t cost you a small fortune.
-They may compliment other security devices such as chains and ground anchors providing a miniature ‘security field’.
+They may complement other security devices such as chains and ground anchors, providing a miniature ‘security field’.

 Riders generally fit a disc lock to the front or back disc but doubling up isn’t uncommon.
 It is important to know the width of the holes in your discs to ensure that the locking bolt will fit them.

-You also need to remember that you did fit them as riding away with a lock still in place won’t get you very far and will damage your bike.
+You also need to remember that you did fit them, as riding away with a lock still in place won’t get you very far and damage your bike.